Defxult/Discord.swift/README.md

 Enjoying the library?
 Don't forget to leave a ⭐️ 😄.

-## 🛜 Links
+## 🌍Links
 - [Discord support server](https://discord.gg/TYDZeruQ7N)
 - [Changelog](https://discord-swift.gitbook.io/discord.swift/resources/changelog)
 - [Documentation](https://discord-swift.gitbook.io/discord.swift/resources/documentation)
 - [Setup guide](https://discord-swift.gitbook.io/discord.swift/overview/getting-started)

 ## 👀 Linux Support
 When it comes to hosting your bot, you'll notice that when it comes to macOS servers, they can be really expensive.
 Not only does this put a burden on you, but it makes the library less appealing to use.
 With this library being so young and releasing its very first version in May 2023, there's still a lot of work to do and this is one of those tasks.
-Discord.swift linux support is in development!
-With that said, so far its kind of a big change, so people who are already using the library should expect a handful of breaking changes.
-Not only is it required, but there were a few things I wanted to change anyway but was a little hesitant to just because I didn't want to push a breaking change.
-I'll say it now, expect breaking changes while the library is still in beta.
-Beta versions of...well anything is the time where you get things right, and I don't want to rush anything whatsoever.
+Discord.swift Linux support is in development!
+With that said, expect some breaking changes.
 Linux support for Discord.swift will be released for version 0.1.0-beta.
 In the mean time, if anything pertinent occurs from the time of this readme update (Sep.
-1, 2023), Discord.swift will continue to get updates on versions 0.0.X-beta.
+3, 2023), Discord.swift will continue to get updates on versions 0.0.X-beta.
 Thank you for all the support so far!
 Here's to the future release of 1.0.0 🍻.

-**TL;DR** - Linux support for Discord.swift is in development and is scheduled to be released early October 2023 (hopefully sooner ❤️).
+**TL;DR** - Linux support for is in development and is scheduled to be released early October 2023 (hopefully sooner).

 ## 😎 Key Features
 - Asynchronous functionality using `async` and `await`.